Structure for those who want precision.

 Willpower-based quitting is unsustainable by design because it treats every craving like a battle.

-This works by removing battle conditions entirely: once you stop interpreting cravings as commands, there’s nothing left to fight.
+This works by removing the battle conditions entirely: once you stop interpreting cravings as commands, there’s nothing left to fight.

 You don’t need to be strong.